Why analyse art work?

 I’m pleased with the balance of the proportion of the circle quadrants with the design outside the circle.
 I achieved a kind of proportional balance with the pointers.

-Red Playground - Finish What You Started, In Situ
+What I learned creating ‘Red Playground – Finish What You started’

-Did I honour my motivation and rules?
+Did I Honour my Motivation and Rules?

 Simply, yes.
-In spite of the interruptions that come with a full-on life, alongside the hectic video-creation process, I’ve manage to laugh a lot.
-In fact, I’ve had to edit a lot of it out, whilst having a blast in the studio.
-Mostly.
+In spite of the interruptions that come with a full-on life, alongside the hectic video-creation process, I managed to laugh a lot.
+In fact, I’ve had to edit a lot of it out because I was having a blast in the studio, mostly.
+By using geometric shapes I can now integrate new things learnt into more complex future work.

-the relationship to the original
+The relationship to the inspiring work

 The second work seems to thunder and clap; I’m thinking,Tchaikovsky’s 1812 Overture.
 Nearby stands its quiet, almost lyrical forebear; likened to a beautifully sung rendition of ‘The Banks of Loch Lomond” with pipes and drum.
-Both are similar in the theme, victory and loss, but each displays its own timbre and atmosphere.

 They are related.
 But distinct.
 I like that.